 Science fiction?
 GM is currently testing a vehicle on the roads near Pittsburgh.
 Google has vehicles that have logged thousands of miles.
 Experts indicate the technology could be viable as soon as 2020.

 They may not be on the road that soon, but the technology may be mature before the social systems are ready to adapt to the changes.
-While some will fear a loss of autonomy, the saving of more than 30,000 lives per year may be worth ceding control to computer.
+While some will fear a loss of autonomy, the saving of more than 30,000 lives per year may be worth ceding control to computers.

 Source: NPR, “Hitting The Road Without A Driver,” Brian Naylor, August 19, 2013